ryanpfalz/azure-devops-testplans-playwright/README.md

 ### Setting up Playwright project

-_The following is described in the Playwright documentation [here](https://playwright.dev/dotnet/docs/intro).
-The following commands are run in the command prompt (Windows)_
+_The following is described in greater detail in the Playwright documentation [here](https://playwright.dev/dotnet/docs/intro).
+The following commands are run in the command prompt (Windows)_.

 1. The `WebApplication1` directory contains a web project (`WebApplication1/WebApplication1`) and a testing project (`WebApplication1/PlaywrightTests`).
 The Playwright tests project was created as an NUnit project.

-2. To develop locally with Playwright, you need to install the library into the project by running:
+2. To develop locally with Playwright, you need to install the library into the project by running the following command in the project directory:

     `dotnet add package Microsoft.Playwright.Nunit`